India should have taken cue from the East for COVID-19: Rajiv Bajaj to Rahul Gandhi

 Coronavirus: Health Ministry issues memorandum for staff

-Gandhi later held a conversation with Nobel laureate Abhijit Banerjee who had said India should come out with a large enough stimulus package to revive demand.
+Gandhi also held a conversation with Nobel laureate Abhijit Banerjee who had said India should come out with a large enough stimulus package to revive demand.

 Recently, Gandhi spoke to globally renowned public health experts Professor Ashish Jha of Harvard Global Health Institute and Swedish epidemiologist Johan Giesecke.